mszczepanskigit/CMC-SE-AE-CVE/README.md

-# Estimating Integrals using Monte Carlo Methods with reducing variation
+# Estimating Option with discounted payoff at time 1 using Monte Carlo Methods with reducing variation
 Estimating Integrals using:

  - Crude Monte Carlo estimator